Clinton confidant Blumenthal lashes out at Grassley over hearing comments

 But Blumenthal said Kornblum, who served as U.S. ambassador to Germany from 1997 to 2001, was never his “partner” and denied ever having “any business or financial relationship of any kind” with him.
 Blumenthal noted in his letter that he met Kornblum when working as a reporter for the Washington Post in 1986.

 “I forwarded to Secretary of State Hillary Clinton Ambassador Kornblum’s personal observations on the 2012 Georgian election and a letter from Mr. Ivanishvili that Ambassador Kornblum informed me he had already sent to Secretary Clinton,” Blumenthal wrote.
-“I made a point of writing Secretary Clinton that I was sending them to her “without comment.”
+“I made a point of writing Secretary Clinton that I was sending them to her 'without comment.'”

 Blumenthal added that he “neither expected a response” from Clinton, “nor received one.”